Generalised hardness of approximation and the SCI hierarchy -- On determining the boundaries of training algorithms in AI: Abstract

 \section{Abstract}

-Hardness of approximation (HA) -- the phenomenon that, assuming P $\neq$ NP, one can easily compute an $\epsilon$-approximation to the solution of a discrete computational problem for $\epsilon > \epsilon_0 > 0$, but for $\epsilon < \epsilon_0$ (the approximation threshold) it suddenly becomes intractable -- is a core phenomenon in the foundations of computations that has transformed computer science.
-In this paper we study the newly discovered phenomenon in the foundations of computational mathematics: generalised hardness of approximation (GHA) -- which in spirit is close to classical HA in computer science.
-However, GHA is typically independent of the P vs. NP question in many cases.
-Thus, it requires a new mathematical framework that we initiate in this paper.
-We demonstrate the hitherto undiscovered phenomenon that GHA happens when using AI techniques in order to train optimal neural networks (NNs).
-In particular, for any non-zero underdetermined linear inverse problem the following phase transition can occur: One can prove the existence of optimal NNs for solving the problem but they can only be computed to a certain accuracy $\epsilon_0 > 0$.
-Below the approximation threshold $\epsilon_0$ -- not only does it become intractable to compute the NN -- it becomes impossible regardless of computing power, and no randomised algorithm can solve the problem with probability better than 1/2.
-Moreover, despite the existence of a stable optimal NN, any attempts of computing it below the approximation threshold $\epsilon_0$ will yield an unstable NN.
-Our results use and extend the current mathematical framework of the Solvability Complexity Index (SCI) hierarchy and facilitate a program for detecting the GHA phenomenon throughout computational mathematics and AI.
+Generalised hardness of approximation (GHA) is the phenomenon that one can easily compute an $\epsilon$-approximation to a solution of a computational problem for $\epsilon > \epsilon_1 > 0$, but for $\epsilon < \epsilon_1$ (the approximation threshold) it suddenly becomes hard, for example, non-computable or intractable (non-polynomial time).
+In this paper we demonstrate the phenomenon that GHA happens \MG{when using AI techniques for solving inverse problems, namely training neural networks (NNs) to optimally perform on the training data}.
+In particular, for any non-zero underdetermined linear inverse problem the following phase transition can occur: \MG{For a certain} family of training sets $\Omega$, one can prove the existence of optimal NNs for solving the inverse problem for each $\T \in \Omega$, however, these optimal \MG{neural} networks can only be computed to a certain accuracy $\epsilon_1 > 0$.
+Below the approximation threshold $\epsilon_1$, not only does it become intractable to compute the NNs, it becomes impossible regardless of computing power, and no randomised algorithm can solve the problem with probability better than 1/2.
+Moreover, despite the existence of a stable optimal NN, any attempts of computing it below two times the approximation threshold $2\epsilon_1$ will yield an unstable NN.
+Our results use and extend the current mathematical framework of the Solvability Complexity Index (SCI) hierarchy and initiate a program for analysing the GHA phenomenon throughout computational mathematics and AI.
+GHA generalises the phenomenon of hardness of approximation in discrete computations to arbitrary computational problems.